 Institute members have received numerous grants and awards to pursue research in many challenging areas.
 These include: end of life treatment, policy and practice; patient safety; privacy and confidentiality of health information; public health emergencies; commercialization of biomedical research; health care in correctional systems; migrant health risks and needs; mental capacity and medical decision-making; HIV/AIDS policy; and foetal/maternal rights, among others.

 Our business law program is one of the strongest in Canada.
 Our commitment to business law teaching and scholarship, our innovative Business Law Specialization, and our visiting professor and business law speakers series, have ensured Dalhousie’s place as a national leader in business law education.
-Our full-time faculty include the Purdy Crawford Chair in Business Law, Dr Leonard Rotman; Professor Sarah Bradley, Chair of the Nova Scotia Securities Commission and Vice-Chair of the Canadian Securities Administrators; and the strongest cluster of tax academics of any law school in Canada.
+Our full-time faculty includes the Purdy Crawford Chair in Business Law, Professor Kim Brooks; and the strongest cluster of tax academics of any law school in Canada.